hashreds/ArduinoGarageSensor/README.md

 ### *Future Improvements*

 - A more secure mounting system
     - Electrical tape is not the best at keeping the laser pointed at a specific spot over long periods of time.
-The laser especially loses its aim when the operation of the garage door causes the 2x4 plank to shake slightly.
+The laser tends to lose its aim on the sensor when the operation of the garage door causes the 2x4 plank to shake slightly.
 - Turn down the sensitivity of the sensor
-    - Afternoon sunlight registers at over 700 on the sensor, causing the LED to turn green even if it is interrupted.
+    - Afternoon sunlight registers at over 700 on the sensor, causing the LED to turn green even the laser is not shining on the sensor.
 A direct laser beam tends to produce values over 900, so the code should be changed to reflect this new boundary.